gimhana-wijay/SHOP_APP/README.md

-# SHOP_APPp
+# SHOP_APP
 # Mobile App Using Flutter and Dart.

-This project is a my starting point for a Flutter application.
+This is my second project using flutter & dart.